The common organisation of agricultural markets refers to legal framework established at European level for certain agricultural sectors.

 These particular provisions apply specifically to imports of mixtures of cereals, rice or cereals and rice.
 The import duty depends on the composition of the mixture.
 In addition, preferential arrangements are established for sugar and specific import conditions are set for hemp and hops.

 Furthermore, the Commission may provide import tariff quotas, specifically limits on the volume of goods which may be imported with a reduced customs duty.
 The tariff quotas are managed by the Commission and administered so as to avoid any discrimination.

-The Commission may require the presentation of export licences for products in the sectors pertaining to cereals, rice, sugar, olive oil and table olives, fresh and processed fruits and vegetables, wine, beef and veal, pigmeat, sheepmeat and goatmeat, poultry, milk and milk products, eggs and agricultural ethyl alcohol.
+The Commission may require the presentation of export licenses for products in the sectors pertaining to cereals, rice, sugar, olive oil and table olives, fresh and processed fruits and vegetables, wine, beef and veal, pork, sheep meat and goatmeat, poultry, milk and milk products, eggs and agricultural ethyl alcohol.

 The export of certain products may be supported by export refunds which cover the difference between global and EU market prices.
 These may be differentiated according to the destination and are fixed periodically by the Commission, taking account of developments in the Union’s markets and global market developments.
 Specific provisions govern export refunds for malt in storage, cereals and beef and veal.